Proto-Germanic language: Allophones

 Some of the consonants that developed from the sound shifts are thought to have been pronounced in different ways (allophones) depending on the sounds around them.
-With regard to original /k/ or /kʷ/ Trask says:"The resulting /x/ or /xʷ/ were reduced to /h/ and /hʷ/ in word-initial position."
+With regard to original /k/ or /kʷ/ Trask says:The resulting /x/ or /xʷ/ were reduced to /h/ and /hʷ/ in word-initial position.

 Many of the consonants listed in the table could appear lengthened or prolonged under some circumstances, which is inferred from their appearing in some daughter languages as doubled letters.
 This phenomenon is termed gemination.
-Kraehenmann says:"Then, Proto-Germanic already had long consonants … but they contrasted with short ones only word-medially.
-Moreover, they were not very frequent and occurred only intervocally almost exclusively after short vowels."
+Kraehenmann says:Then, Proto-Germanic already had long consonants ... but they contrasted with short ones only word-medially.
+Moreover, they were not very frequent and occurred only intervocally almost exclusively after short vowels.

 The voiced phonemes /b/, /d/, /ɡ/ and /ɡʷ/ are reconstructed with the pronunciation of stops in some environments and fricatives in others.
 The pattern of allophony is not completely clear, but generally is similar to the patterns of voiced obstruent allophones in languages such as Spanish.
-The voiced fricatives of Verner's Law (see above), which only occurred in non-word-initial positions, merged with the fricative allophones of /b/, /d/, /ɡ/ and /ɡʷ/.
+The voiced fricatives of Verner's law, which only occurred in non-word-initial positions, merged with the fricative allophones of /b/, /d/, /ɡ/ and /ɡʷ/.
 Older accounts tended to suggest that the sounds were originally fricatives and later "hardened" into stops in some circumstances.
 However, Ringe notes that this belief was largely due to theory-internal considerations of older phonological theories, and in modern theories it is equally possible that the allophony was present from the beginning.

 Each of the three voiced phonemes /b/, /d/, and /ɡ/ had a slightly different pattern of allophony from the others, but in general stops occurred in "strong" positions (word-initial and in clusters) while fricatives occurred in "weak" positions (post-vocalic).
 More specifically: